One of the most iconic landmarks in the United States, the Gateway Arch is a 1,200-foot-tall monument to St. Louis.

-It was designed by famed architect Eero Saarinen as an open invitation for all Americans to come to explore their natural frontier.
+Famed architect Eero Saarinen designed it as an open invitation for all Americans to come to explore their natural frontier.

 Gateway Arch facts for kids

-- The Arch, located in the city of St. Louis, Missouri
+- The Arch is located in the city of St. Louis, Missouri

 - At 630 feet tall, the Arch is the equivalent of 63 stories.